radanalyticsio/oshinko-webui/README.md

 ## Developer instructions

-If you are interesting in developing the code for oshinko-webui or hacking on its internals, the following instructions will help you to deploy, run, and test the code.
+If you are interested in developing the code for oshinko-webui or hacking on its internals, the following instructions will help you to deploy, run, and test the code.